Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Introduction

-The network of Connected and Autonomous Vehicles (CAVs) will be increasingly involved in ATSC operations, where valuable traffic parameters that are often difficult to obtain from the static transportation infrastructure are transmitted through the vehicles' On Board Units (OBU) to the infrastructure's Road Side Units (RSU) and integrated into the ATSC algorithms to optimize their signal timing decisions.
+The network of Connected and Autonomous Vehicles (CAVs) will be increasingly involved in AMATSC operations, where valuable traffic parameters that are often difficult to obtain from the static transportation infrastructure are transmitted through the vehicles' On Board Units (OBU) to the infrastructure's Road Side Units (RSU) and integrated into the AMATSC algorithms to optimize their signal timing decisions.
 However, the reliance on CAV increases the vulnerability of ITS to cyberattacks \cite{checkoway2011comprehensive} due to the high connectivity involved.
-ATSC may be implemented and managed by the Traffic Management Center (TMC).
-Microscopic and macroscopic traffic variables collected at the RSUs and transmitted to the TMC are critical to ATSC algorithms for optimal decision making.
-However, they may be misleadingly altered in the presence of malicious vehicles, especially Sybil ones.
+AMATSC may be implemented and managed by the Traffic Management Center (TMC).
+Microscopic and macroscopic traffic variables collected at the RSUs and transmitted to the TMC are critical to AMATSC algorithms for optimal decision making.
+However, they may be misleadingly altered in the presence of malicious vehicles trying to launch data corruption attacks, such as Sybil.
 Basically, Sybil vehicles are non-existing vehicles controlled by a malicious entity and claiming fake or forged identities to participate in ITS operations, sabotaging their reliability and performance.